Pritelivir

 Pritelivir (development codes AIC316 or BAY 57-1293) is a direct-acting antiviral drug in development for the treatment of herpes simplex virus infections (HSV).
 This is particularly important in immune compromised patients.
 It is currently in Phase III clinical development by the German biopharmaceutical company AiCuris Anti-infective Cures AG.
 US FDA granted fast track designation for pritelivir in 2017 and breakthrough therapy designation 2020.

+In April 2026, the FDA granted priority review to the new drug application for pritelivir with target date for a final decision in late 2026.

 Medical use

 Pritelivir is currently being developed for the treatment of immunocompromised patients with mucocutaneous HSV lesions that are resistant to acyclovir.

 HSV in immunocompromised patients

 Although HSV infection is very common in the general population, it rarely causes serious disease and is effectively contained by the immune system.
 In those with a weakened immune system such as transplant recipients, people receiving chemo- or radiotherapy, or HIV patients, an active HSV infection can cause disease in 35-68% of patients and may become severe or even life-threatening.